Newburyport, Mass. First Religious Society

 The original manuscripts in this collection are owned by our project partners, the New England Historic Genealogical Society.
 Further information about the collection can be found in the NEHGS catalog.

-This volume contains handwritten transcription of extracts from the records of the Third Church.
+This volume contains handwritten transcription of extracts from the records of the original Newbury Third Church, and later the Newburyport First Church and First Religious Society of Newburyport.
 The records include meeting minutes, correspondence, listings of gifts, lists of members, admissions, dismissions, recommendations, and baptisms to 1740.

-This volume contains transcriptions of baptisms from 1741 to 1763, a list of members chosen for the Monthly Society, marriages from 1726 to 1799, and additional baptisms from 1763 to 1780.
+This volume contains transcriptions of baptisms performed at the Newbury Third Church from 1741 to 1763, a list of members chosen for the Monthly Society, marriage records from 1726 to 1799, and additional baptisms from 1763 to 1780.
+Records after 1764 reflect the jurisdictional change from Newbury to Newburyport.

 Special ThanksCouncil on Library and Information Resources, through a Digitizing Hidden Collections grant.